-- A falls risk management (FRM) strategy has been put in place in Alberta. - The goals of the comprehensive FRM strategy are to: - Identify who is at risk for falls; - o Identify ways to prevent unintentional falls; - o Reduce fall-related injuries; and, - Collect information on falls and use it to create and measure programs to prevent or reduce falls. - AHS has a Falls Risk Management Level 1 Policy and must meet Accreditation Canada requirements for Falls Prevention.
-This policy can be found at https://extranet.ahsnet.ca/teams/policydocuments/1/clp-prov-fallsrisk-mgmt-ps-58-policy.pdf
+- A Falls Risk Management (FRM) framework came out in September 2013, and revised in January 2014. - The goals of the comprehensive FRM strategy are to: - o Identify who is at risk for falls; - o Identify ways to prevent unintentional falls; - Reduce fall-related injuries; and, - Collect information on falls and use it to create and measure programs to prevent or reduce falls. - AHS has a Falls Risk Management Level 1 Policy (effective as of April 2015) and must meet Accreditation Canada requirements for Falls Prevention.
+This policy can be found at https://extranet.ahsnet.ca/teams/policydocuments/1/clp-prov-fallsrisk-mgmt-ps-58-policy.pdf - Alberta average for 'Falls in the Last 30 Days' indicator is similar to the national average.